fanf2/draft-dnsop-sha-ll-not/draft.md

 to the signing time plus 75% of the validity period plus the entropy.

+A signer SHOULD change its signature validity times frequently, for example, different times for each RRset, or different times each second.
+This is so that an attacker cannot observe the signer's current validity period and perform a collision attack before the period changes.

 # Collision attacks and other DNS record types {#attack}